deepnest-io/Deepnest/README.md

 - Download [Boost 1.62.0](https://sourceforge.net/projects/boost/files/boost/1.62.0/) and install it in `C:\local\boost_1_62_0`.
 Verify that it is copied correctly by checking that the directory `C:\local\boost_1_62_0\boost` exists.
-- Use [Node.js](https://nodejs.org) version 8.17.0.
+- Use [Node.js](https://nodejs.org) version 8 or 10 (12+ fails due to node-gyp).
 Recommend using the Node version manager [nvm-windows](https://github.com/coreybutler/nvm-windows/releases) to download Node and change versions.
 - Ensure you are on Python 2.7 (Python 3 does not work).
 Recommend using Python version manager